eischet/ews-java-api/readme.md

 ## Why:

 Microsoft has stopped working on the EWS-Java-API, as announced July 19th 2018.
 There's a new "Graph" API to replace it.

 But you have to meet some very specific criteria to be able to use these new APIs: see https://docs.microsoft.com/en-us/graph/hybrid-rest-support for what's available right now.

 Here's the end of support statement: https://developer.microsoft.com/en-us/graph/blogs/upcoming-changes-to-exchange-web-services-ews-api-for-office-365/

+However, to use the new Graph API, you need to be in a "hybrid" setup, or in Exchange Online only.
 Unfortunately, it's too early for my own users to use that new API, and I don't know if everybody will really go "hybrid" in the future.
-My software needs to read and manipulate Exchange mails *today*, and so I'm kind of stuck with EWS for now.
+My software needs to read and manipulate on-premise Exchange mails *today*, and so I'm kind of stuck with EWS for now.

 Triggered by last year's "Log4Shell" issues, I've started hunting down old and superfluous dependencies in my software, and the EWS API pulls in quite a few old packages... that's why I'm putting in some effort to modernize the old code now.